 - 1. School officials may not request or require a student or his/her parent/guardian to provide a password or other related account information to gain access to the student's account or profile on a social networking website. - 2.
-School officials may conduct an investigation or require a student to cooperate in an investigation if there is specific information about activity on the student's account on a social networking website that violates a school disciplinary rule or policy.
-In the course of an investigation, the student may be required to share the content that is reported in order to allow school officials to make a factual determination.
+School officials may investigate or require a student to cooperate in an investigation if there is specific information about activity on the student's account on a social networking website that violates a school disciplinary rule or policy.
+During an investigation, the student may be required to share the content that is reported in order to allow school officials to make a factual determination.